gamrguy/OmniscientCookies/README.md

 Improved buff tooltip visuals (not toggleable)
 ----------------------------------------------
 Disables text wrapping within buff tooltips so text doesn't get chopped into the next line.
+Also fixes the clipping that occurs with the feather icons in buffs with long titles.
 Additionally, when a buff is updated with a new maximum time, the tooltip description updates to match.

 Improved building tooltips (enabled by default)